-Having said that, there are ways to move forward.
-The first step is recognizing the thing going on in your life.
-It can help to give it a name, so I will use one of mine as an example.
-I struggle with depression.
+Step 1.
+Recognize the thing going on in your life.
+It can help to give it a name, so I’ll use one of mine as an example.
 Some of the ways I deal with that are by talking about it, recognizing it and using tools like my cell phone to fight it off.
-It cheers me up a lot to play video games or watch an eleven minute video on Youtube that features a Delorean.
+It cheers me up a lot to play video games or watch an eleven minute video on Youtube that features a DeLorean.
 Another thing that I do is reach out to other people who struggle with it too.
 I talk with them on twitter, I write articles about mental health issues, and I built this site so that someone else might come across it and see that they are not alone.

-The second step is realizing that you are not at fault.
-You are not at fault if you were sexually abused, diagnosed with mental health issues, beaten or emotionally abused.
+Step 2.
+Realize that you are not at fault.
+You are not at fault if you were sexually abused, diagnosed with mental health issues, beaten, or emotionally abused.
 Let me say this again.
 It’s not your fault.
 It doesn’t have anything to do with the way you dressed or what you said.
 It’s nothing to do with the symptoms of your illness.
-You isolating did not cause you to be depressed.
+Your isolating did not cause you to be depressed.
 Your depression caused you to isolate.
 Your baldness did not cause you to have cancer.
 Your cancer caused you to go bald.
 Your minute by minute emotional swings did not cause your mental heath issues.
 Your mental health issues caused your emotional swings.

-Step four, find what works for you.
+Step 4.
+Find what works for you.
 As I mentioned before, I write about my issues online to help me.
 Due to that, I have learned from many other people that many of the things I experience with my issues are normal.
-It’s ok that a randomly cry for no reason.
+It’s ok that I randomly cry for no reason.
 It’s ok that I get moody so long as I recognize it and don’t become abusive to other people.
-It’s ok if I isolate.
+It’s ok if I isolate myself.
 Reaching out to other people helped me understand and accept my issues.
 However, that may not work for you.
 You can try researching, and see what others have to say about your issue.
 I promise you, you are not alone, and someone has probably written something about it even if it’s only a tweet.
-These four steps are not a guarantee, and they are a life long process, but they can help you start your journey.
+These four steps are not a guarantee, and they area lifelong process, but they can help you start your journey.
 I truly and wholeheartedly wish you good luck and God speed on your journey.
-If you wish to contact me personally, you can use the email on this site, or find me on twitter @Samanddeanfan_1.
+If you wish to contact me personally, you can use the email on this site, or find me on Twitter @Samanddeanfan_1.
 Message me if you like.